0x20/hackerspace-blueprint/6-guidelines.md

 #### Taking space property out of the space

 Only members are allowed to take space property out of the space.
 If you take space property out of the space, you have to notify the community immediately, for example in the Changelog or Main channel on Mattermost.
-If a someone disagrees with you taking it out of the space, make that person happy or put it back.
+If someone disagrees with you taking it out of the space, make that person happy or put it back.

 ## Space maintenance